2011-2016 Scion tC

 2011 • 2012 • 2013 • 2014 • 2015 • 2016

-In a nutshell: This article is an overview of your tC's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your Scion.
+In brief: This Crutchfield Research Garage article gives you an overview of your car's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your Scion tC.

 Overview of the Scion tC

 The last Scion (Sounds like a sci-fi movie, doesn't it?) was a neat little car that kind of got lost in the shuffle before the entire brand went away.
 That's a shame, because it's a sporty car that, while not a full-on sports car, does provide plenty of driving enjoyment.